i-v-s/ch-tools/README.md

-# ch-tools
+# house.clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to interact with Clickhouse database.

 ## Usage